 Koch Immersive Theater Tickets

-Admission to the Museum includes a ticket to one showing in the Koch Immersive Theater.
-To purchase individual tickets (not entrance to the museum), please selection a showing below.
-If wanting to purchase tickets for a large group, please contact Mitch Luman.
+Admission to the Museum includes a ticket to one show in the Koch Immersive Theater.
+To purchase individual tickets (not entrance to the museum), please see a selection a showings below.
+If you would like to purchase tickets for a large group, please contact the Museum at (812) 425-2406.

 Individual Ticket Prices